Who we are and what we do

 CQUniversity's predecessor embraced and became expert in distance education, pioneering a mixed study mode which diminished the distinctions between full-time and part-time and on-campus and off-campus study.
 We learned and benefited from that experience, opening our first international campus in Sydney in 1994 and later forming a public-private partnership (CMS, which we fully acquired last year) unlike any other that dramatically changed the face of Australian higher education, making CQUniversity the leading provider of education to international students in Australia in 2006.

-In 2010 CQUniversity enrolled approximately 19,000 students in more than 100 programs across two Faculties: Sciences, Engineering and Health; and Arts, Business, Informatics and Education, including the Central Queensland Conservatorium of Music.
+In 2010 CQUniversity enrolled approximately 19,000 students in more than 100 courses across two Faculties: Sciences, Engineering and Health; and Arts, Business, Informatics and Education, including the Central Queensland Conservatorium of Music.

 The cornerstones of CQUniversity are access and support.
 For more than 20 years, we have made university possible for thousands of people who want to attend university but who may not have had the pre-requisite knowledge or skills to start a degree.
-We offer five major starter programs (four of them are free) to help students of all ages prepare for university.
-Designed for customers entering specific disciplines, educationally disadvantaged students and those who may not have been in the classroom for years, the programs currently enrol about 1000 students annually.
+We offer five major starter courses (four of them are free) to help students of all ages prepare for university.
+Designed for customers entering specific disciplines, educationally disadvantaged students and those who may not have been in the classroom for years, the courses currently enrol about 1000 students annually.

-Many of our programs (even those offered by online study) provide students with one form or another of integrated workplace learning, often paid, in fields where practical experience is a major advantage for graduates entering the workforce.
-Through programs such as our Co-Op or Degree of Professional Practice (in partnership with hundreds of employers) we aim to equip students with the practical skills they need for their careers by involving them in simulated projects and/or immersing them in real-world situations and work environments.
+Many of our courses (even those offered by online study) provide students with one form or another of integrated workplace learning, often paid, in fields where practical experience is a major advantage for graduates entering the workforce.
+Through courses such as our Co-Op or Degree of Professional Practice (in partnership with hundreds of employers), we aim to equip students with the practical skills they need for their careers by involving them in simulated projects and/or immersing them in real-world situations and work environments.